STOCK TITAN

 DBB Company Profile & Sector Positioning

-Invesco DB Base Metals (DBB) operates in the Commodity Contracts Brokers & Dealers sector and is listed on the NYSE.
+Invesco DB Base Metals Fund (DBB) operates in the Commodity Contracts Brokers & Dealers sector and is listed on the NYSE.

 Frequently Asked Questions

-The current stock price of Invesco DB Base Metals (DBB) is $23.53 as of April 6, 2026.
+The current stock price of Invesco DB Base Metals Fund (DBB) is $25.475 as of June 12, 2026.

 What is Invesco DB Base Metals Fund (DBB)?